nazimur-rahiman/sparkle-dental/site/content/services/_index.md

 title: Patient Services
 image: img/pexels-karolina-grabowska-6627536.jpg
 values:
-  - heading: Dental Examination with Digital X Ray
+  - heading: Comprehensive Dental Check-Up with Advanced Digital X-Ray
-    text: >-
-      We believe that most people want to keep their teeth for a lifetime.
-Our goal is to help you do this by providing comprehensive and high quality dentistry.

-      Equipped with the most modern technologies, we strive to give our patient's a pain free experience.
+    text: Get a detailed check-up of your teeth with our complete dental exam, using the newest digital X-ray tech.
+Our precise imaging allows for a comprehensive understanding of your dental condition, enabling us to deliver tailored solutions that prioritize your long-term oral well-being
-    imageUrl: img/dental-mirrors.jpg
+    imageUrl: img/quang-tri-nguyen-t-iifflk3ku-unsplash.jpg
   - heading: Cosmetic dentistry - Veneers and Laminates
     text: >
       We offer a vast range of cosmetic procedures to help you achieve a